CAT'S NINE LIVES

 What’s my story?

-Despite my itchy feet, I forced myself into a professional career and went to medical school.
+Despite my itchy feet, I entered the professional world and headed to medical school.
 For one memorable week in my third year summer holidays, I drove the steep, hairpin mountain roads of the south of France.

-I dreamed of being a princess while exploring hidden ruins.
-I bought juicy figs the size of my fist in tiny market towns, and gorged on crisp baguettes topped with creamy brie; a feast for the senses.
+Princess dreams came to life while exploring hidden ruins.
+In tiny market towns I bought juicy figs the size of my fist.
+I gorged on crisp baguettes topped with creamy brie; a feast for the senses.
 I fell in love with the unknown.

 I’d been a doctor for two years when my need to wander caught up with me again.